Technology is a core component of the Eller College experience.

 Learn more about Eller's technology resources and services for undergraduate and graduate students:

-Students taking courses through the Eller College of Management need regular access to a computer with reliable, high-speed Internet access that meet specific criteria.View Eller Computer Recommendations »
+Students taking courses through the Eller College of Management need regular access to a computer with reliable, high-speed Internet access that meets specific criteria.View Eller Computer Recommendations »

 Wireless Access at UA